vkaggal/text-classification-cnn/README.md

 #### The Ebeddings

 Its now time to represent our tokens from the tweets as numbers.
-This is accomplished by the embedding layer (the second code snippet below) based on the vocabolary that is built utilizing **GloVe** vector
+This is accomplished by the embedding layer (the second code snippet below) based on the vocabolary that is built utilizing **GloVe** pretrained word vectors.

 ##### Build the vocabulary
 ```